‘A boob job for the missus – ten grand to get me started’

 But as that unusual legal note on harassment suggests, there appears to be a seamier side to a Presidents Club night out.

-“A boob job for the missus – ten grand to get me started,” bellowed broadcaster Jonny Gould, the man in charge of whipping up the crowd into a bidding frenzy.
-His introduction to lot 8 was typical – a course of plastic surgery donated by 111 Harley Street clinic, whose founder, Dr Yannis Alexandrides, was on the guest list.
+“A boob job for the missus – ten grand to get me started,” bellowed Jonny Gould, the man who presented Channel 5’s Major League Baseball show*.
+To whip up the crowd into a bidding frenzy, his introduction to lot 8 was typical – a course of plastic surgery donated by 111 Harley Street clinic, whose founder, Dr Yannis Alexandrides, was on the guest list.

 “Close your eyes and you’re sleeping with the most beautiful woman in the world,” Gould added, before bringing one of the hostesses hired by agency Artista up on to the stage as a living advertisement and watching as she pointed out the various parts of her anatomy that had been “done” at the clinic.

-Note: * This article was amended at 14.14 on January 24th, 2018 to make clear that the Jonny Gould referred to is not the radio and TV presenter who has worked at (among others) Smooth Radio, talkRADIO, and Sky News